-As we as humans have the tendency to label, measure and categorize everything we, or somebody, has defined the border of space at an altitude of 100 km, or 62 miles.
+As we as, humans, have the tendency to label, measure and categorize everything we, or somebody, has defined the border of space to be at an altitude of 100 km, or 62 miles.

 We all know more or less what happened since, and we also know that this stuff is EXPENSIVE!
 Just lately we had a few civilian space tourists paying 20 million a pop to get up to the space station.
 All this seems so far away from the idea of a space smuggler outrunning some government cruisers with a batch of Whiskey from Vega and reaching Aldebaran safely.
 Especially unrealistic as long as the government has a monopoly in space travel.

 Civilian space travel is thus needed.
 One attempt to spur that is the X Prize.
 This is a prize of 10 million Dollars awarded to the first team to reach space with a three man crew and repeats this trip with the same vehicle within two weeks.

 There are a few contenders for this prize around the world, but lucky for us Californians, the group apparently ahead of the crowd is ‘Scaled Composites’ in Mohave, California, about an hour and a half away from Los Angeles.
 Under the leadership of Burt Rutan this little company had build a space ship.

 Funding did not come from any government, only from one private source, Paul Allen, the second man of Microsoft.
 Some might argue that this is just as good as government, but hey – there is a difference!

 The price so far being paid for this whole spaceship and everything else to get it into space had been in the same range as one tourist ticket to the international space station.